steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix Cutoff Group](../images/Creating-a-Mod-Matrix-Cutoff-Group.png)

-3. Duplicate the Cutoff group, then rename the duplicate to "Resonance" and set it's Position X to 150.
+3. Duplicate the Cutoff group, then rename the duplicate to "Resonance" and set its Position X to 150.

 #### Properties